-Activity 7 Debriefing for the Presentation - "Security of Human Rights Defenders - Online" and Briefing for Presentation - "The Rights of Indigenous Peoples"
+Activity 8 Debriefing for the Presentation - "Security of Human Rights Defenders - Online" and debriefing for Presentation - "The Rights of Indigenous Peoples"

-Together with you facilitator, discuss the following questions:
+Together with your facilitator, discuss the following questions:

-- How does the use of information and communication technologies (ICTs) contribute to your human rights education and/or advocacy work? - What security implications does the use of ICTs bring to your HRE work? - What are some strategies you can adopt to ensure your safety and security, as well as those of other human rights defenders when using ICTs?
+- How does the use of information and communication technologies (ICTs) contribute to your human rights education and/or advocacy work? - What security implications does the use of ICTs bring to your HRE work? - What are some strategies you can adopt to ensure your safety and security, as well as those of other human rights defenders when using ICTs? - What did you think of the presentation on the rights of Indigenous Peoples?